Waldbühne: Post-war

 Phil Collins performed at the Waldbühne on 14–15 July 1990 during his Seriously, Live!
 World Tour.
-Even though East Germany was free at last, Phil Collins did not rely on getting enough payment there (he might have had to lower his fee or play for more people to get the same payment).
+While a concert in East Berlin would have been symbolically possible following the fall of the Berlin Wall, the economic situation in East Germany was still uncertain.
+Holding the concerts at the Waldbühne ensured financial viability while allowing audiences from both East and West Berlin to attend.

 The Berlin Philharmonic holds its outdoor concert there every summer, featuring noted guest artists.
 This concert has been broadcast on live TV since 1992.

 The facility seats more than 22,000, in three ranks that rise 30 m; the last row of seats, the 88th, is also 93.5 m from the centre of the orchestra pit, so originally 40 microphones were installed on-stage, feeding 10 coordinated groups of loudspeakers.
 In 1982, a canopy costing 200,000 € was erected over the stage, providing both a visual and an acoustic barrier.
 Concert promoter Peter Schwenkow leased it from 1981 until the end of 2008, when the lease was transferred to CTS Eventim.

 Before COVID-19, American-Armenian rock and roll band System of a Down was set to perform at the arena on 8 June 2020, American singer-songwriter Taylor Swift was set to perform on 24 June 2020 as part of Lover Fest and Canadian singer Celine Dion was due to return to the arena after 11 years with the Courage World Tour on 22 July 2020.
 However, Dion's concert was rescheduled and relocated to Mercedes-Benz Arena.